enyone/blog/_posts/2017-02-05-Pulseaudio-and-latency.md

 Latency: 103444 usec, configured 100000 usec
 ```

-..which is ~103ms

-And after changes.
+which is ~103ms, and next after changes.

 ```shell
 Latency: 19369 usec, configured 20000 usec
 ```

-..which is ~ 19ms
+which is ~19ms.

 #### Chopping audio